 5. Start dating again

 It is never a good idea to jump into something serious right after a recent breakup.
 However, you shouldn’t stop yourself from exploring the dating scene.
-Try to meet new people and go on casual dates.
+Try to meet new people and go on casual dates – you can learn how to do this here (affiliate link: if you buy this, it helps keep the lights on here).
 This will not only prevent you from letting yourself go physically (i.e. the post-breakup fat, haggard look), but it will also give a much-needed boost to your self-confidence.
 Most of all, it will remind you that there are plenty more fish out in the sea, and they are just as lost as you.